djalilhebal/zero/README.md

 - Usernames won't change while using the App (important for caching)
 - The language used by the active user is English (important for parsing information)
 - User doesn't send the same messages more than once (important for error recovery -- "auto-resend")
-- Not important: "0" won't be sent or received.

 ## Coding style
-I generally try to follow [AirBnB's JavaScript Style Guide](https://github.com/airbnb/javascript). **On ZeroWorker, semicolons are omitted.
+I generally try to follow [AirBnB's JavaScript Style Guide](https://github.com/airbnb/javascript).

+- Variables that reference regexes start with `r`, as in `const rDigit = /^[0-9]$/`.
+- Variables that reference HTML elements start with `$`, as in `const $form = document.querySelector('from')`.
+- In Vue components, `z-` is my `ZeroMessenger`'s namespace.
+(This app requires no build step.
+Change that?)
+- **On ZeroWorker, semicolons are omitted.
 Fix that?**

-- Variables that reference regexes start with `r`, as in `const rNumber = /[0-9]/`.
-- Variables that reference HTML elements start with `$`, as in `const $form = document.querySelector('from')`.

 ## TODO
-Check `docs/ideas.js` and `.txt`.
+Check `docs/ideas.txt` and `.js`.

+- [ ] UML: Update the class diagram to reflect changes in code!
+- [ ] CSS: Use grid or flex instead of floats, stupid!!
+- [ ] Initially set `Moi`'s status to 'unknown' (and not "active"), before actually getting the true status.
+- [ ] When sending messages, use **message composer** (as opposite to using a "normal" chat page). this way, old messages (which may be very long) won't be loaded.
+- [ ] Use ZeroChats' first/last timestamps to set messages' dates `createdDate`.

 ## License
 CC0